SuperOfficeDocs/superoffice-docs/docs/en/marketing/forms/learn/index.md

 ![There are several ways to find forms -screenshot][img2]

-* **Forms:** is where you can create new forms and you’ll see all the forms that have previously been created.
-In the Active forms tab, you’ll see which forms are currently being used.
-The red bubble in the top-right corner on a form shows you the number of form submissions that haven’t been processed yet.
+* **Forms:** is where you can create new forms and see all the forms that have previously been created.
+The Active forms tab, shows which forms are currently being used.
+The red bubble in the top-right corner on a form shows you the number of form submissions that haven't been processed yet.

-* **Form templates:* is where you’ll find all available form templates.
-When you open this tab for the first time, you’ll find different templates in the Online template library.
+* **Form templates:** is where you will find all available form templates.
+When you open this tab for the first time, you will find different templates in the Online template library.
 You can also import and use templates from the Online template library, or you can use them as an inspiration to create your own.
 Just click on the template you like and press Import template to download it.

-* **Form submissions:** is where you’ll see all the details of the contacts who have submitted a form, and what their current form status is.
+* **Form submissions:** shows all details of the contacts who have submitted a form, and what their current form status is.

 ## Workflow